 Respect the eco-system.
 Please refrain from feeding native or stray animals, or releasing animals into our parks and nature reserves.
 Doing so may upset our fragile eco-system and cause more harm than good.

 Observe the opening and closing times.
 Our nature reserves and most nature parks (Dairy Farm, Chestnut, Hindhede, Kranji Marshes, Windsor) are closed at night to allow our native fauna, many of which are nocturnal, to feed and breed without being interrupted by human activity.
 Let's do our part to ensure a conducive environment for endangered native biodiversity.

 Keep our nature reserves a safe haven for our native biodiversity.
 Dogs are known to scent mark places they visit thus affecting the movement of native animals and they may also bark at or otherwise harass native animals found within the reserves.
-Do not bring dogs to these nature reserves and parks.
+Do not bring dogs or other pets to these nature reserves and parks.

 *These Do's and Don'ts serve only as a guide.
 They are not exhaustive or intended to be a complete list of the prohibitions or regulations governing our parks and any omission does not constitute a waiver of any offence.
 Please refer to the Parks and Trees Act (Cap.
 216) and the Parks and Trees Regulations (Cap.
 216, Rg 1).